Jinshun-Su/jinshun-su.github.io/_pages/about.md

 - Power System Resilience
 - AI for Power and Energy Systems
-- Optimization and Decision-Making Under Uncertainty
+- Optimization and Decision-Making for Power System
+- Power System Hardware-in-the-Loop (HIL) Simulation

 If you are interested, please send your CV to jinshunsu@tntech.edu with the subject line **“PhD Application + Your Name.”** Thank you!